rafamrslima/100days-codeup/log.md

 ### Day 82/100
 Crowdfunding web3 project -> today I created routing in the frontend and added a campaigns page with a basic donation form.

+### Day 83/100
+Crowdfunding web3 project -> today I normalized the currency unit used through the application and I added an event indexer in golang for listening to created campaigns on-chain.